 Unique to Aitutaki, Koni Raoni loosely translates as "to dance around", and each year one of the villages on the island takes a turn at hosting the event to raise funds for that village.
 Fresh ei (flower garlands) and kai manga (a heavy duty kaikai feast) welcome the dancers wherever they go.
 (This event also takes place on 2 January of each year)

-KONI RAONI, AITUTAKI 2 JANUARY
+KONI RAONI, AITUTAKI: 2 JANUARY

 BEACH GAMES